EMPattinson/CompCake/index.md

 ---

 The cake fairy has chosen:
-  -  David
+  -  Jean
-  -  Oliver
+  -  Catherine
-  -  Adam W.
+  -  Madhulika

 to bring the cake next week.
 See you all on the Wednesday the 26!